moTTong-Sof/Benthle/README.md

 ***fetchMapData.js*** contains the function responsible for fetching all the informations needed to display each map into our `game.html`, namely the deepest and the shallowest zones, the size of the map, etc. It is also responsible or creating the map/grid in our html file.

-***fetchTables.js*** contains both functions that allows to query our database from the client side.
+***fetchTables.js*** contains both functions that allow us to query our database from the client side.
 One with a `GET` method if we want to access information to display it and one with a `POST` if we want to insert data in it.
 Both takes 2 arguments :
 - a stat or value : the one we want to `GET` or `POST`
 - a table : the one we want to access, `Maps` or `Historic` for example.